RevoU-FSSE-2/week-8-SherinOlivia/README.md

 - Create a package.json file that will be used to describe your app: `npm init -y`
 - Install all the needed dependencies (general): `npm i dotenv body-parser express `
 - Install all the needed dependencies for development side (DevDependencies): `npm i -D @types/dotenv @types/express @types/nodes concurrently nodemon typescript`
+- Include necessary steps in your script, such as: `"dev": "concurrently \"npx tsc --watch\" \"nodemon dist/app.js\"` (this particular script will allows you to run 2 commands simultaneously.To run the command, use: `npm run dev`)

 ## API Endpoints
 <p align="center">